The Rules: Reaction

 They have countered the criticism regarding their credentials by citing the results of actually following The Rules, though there is no body of evidence to support this.

+There has been one known novel parody of The Rules, Seven Secrets for Capturing the Heart of Mr. Right by Marley Free.
+In this version, single realtor Laurie follows the rules and ends up brutally murdering the men she dates.
+The novel speaks to The Rules’ suggestion that men are interchangeable and marriage should be the result of the woman luring the man into a relationship.

 Subsequent books

 The book was followed by The Rules II, The Rules for Marriage, The Rules for Online Dating, and All the Rules.
 In The Rules II: More Rules to Live and Love By, published in 1997, Fein and Schneider proclaim, "If he doesn't call, he's not that interested.
 Period!" (p.
 60).
 In 2001 the follow-up book The Rules for Marriage: Time-Tested Secrets for Making Your Marriage Work was released in the midst of Fein's legal separation from her husband to whom she had been married for sixteen years.
 Fein commented on her divorce by saying that she had "married the right man" for her at that stage in her life.
 Her argument was that after having written a best seller and raising two children, she and her husband discovered they were two different people from the young couple that fell in love.
-Fein married for the second time in 2008; she had followed The Rules to attract her second husband, with the exception that they dated for three years rather than two (as “The Rules II” advises) before becoming engaged.
+Fein married for the second time in 2008; she claimed to have followed The Rules to attract her second husband, with the exception that they dated for three years rather than two (as “The Rules II” advises) before becoming engaged.

+The 35 Rules

+These are the rules as named in the original book.